-Spinal injuries are a serious problem in the UK.
-When that spinal injury has occurred as the result of an accident, there may be a cause for compensation.
-There are many costs associated with an injury to your back.
-As well as the cost of treating the issue, there is also the earnings you might have lost and the emotional suffering you have endured.
+There are many costs associated with an injury to your back or spine.
+As well as the cost of treating the issue, there is also the loss of earnings you might have experienced and the emotional suffering you have endured.

-In situations where another person’s negligence has caused this pain, these costs could be taken into consideration and compensated.
+In situations where another person’s negligence has caused this pain, these costs could be taken into consideration and compensated in the form of a personal injury claim.
 This guide is designed to provide information for anyone considering making such a claim.

 Select a section: